-- Install Push Button Station Assemblies on poles in a height of 3-1/2 to 4 feet ABOVE GRADE. - Orient and wire the Push Button Station Assembly in such a manner to clearly indicate to the pedestrian, the crosswalk with which it is associated. - Attach Push Button Station Assemblies to poles using 1 inch stainless steel bands or galvanized screwed directly to pole. - If dual push button station assemblies are required, a single dual mounting bracket shall be used to allow for two push button station assemblies to be mounted with the buttons positioned below the sign. - Firmly secure the finished assembly to the pole. - Connect each Push Button Station Assembly with the appropriate electrical cable, and wire to actuate the proper phase of the controller.
-The necessary cable is specified as a separate item, in accordance with 677.1 ELECTRICAL CABLE. - Do not splice the cable. - On metal poles, bring the cable for the push buttons through the rear of the assembly directly into the pole or controller cabinet.
+- Install Push Button Station Assemblies on poles in a height of 3-1/2 to 4 feet ABOVE GRADE. - Orient and wire the Push Button Station Assembly in such a manner to clearly indicate to the pedestrian, the crosswalk with which it is associated. - Attach Push Button Station Assemblies to poles using 1 inch stainless steel bands or galvanized screwed directly to pole. - If dual push button station assemblies are required, a single dual mounting bracket shall be used to allow for two push button station assemblies to be mounted with the buttons positioned below the sign.
+The dual mounting bracket is an incidental item included for the Pedestrian Push Button Assembly Station. - Firmly secure the finished assembly to the pole. - Connect each Push Button Station Assembly with the appropriate electrical cable, and wire to actuate the proper phase of the controller.
+The necessary cable is specified as a separate item, in accordance with 677.1 ELECTRICAL CABLE. - Do not splice the cable.
+On metal poles, bring the cable for the push buttons through the rear of the assembly directly into the pole or controller cabinet.
 On wooden poles, use electrical conduit to bring the cable to the assembly.